jstarcher/jenkins-monitor/QUICKSTART.md

 [[job]]
 name = "your-job-name"
+# The `schedule` field is optional — if omitted the monitor will attempt to
+# read the job's cron spec from Jenkins' `config.xml`.
+An explicit schedule in
+# your `config.toml` will override the value found in Jenkins.
 schedule = "0 0 2 * * *"  # When job should run
 alert_threshold_minutes = 90  # How long to wait before alerting